Rare Photos That Reveal the Worst Stereotypes of Every State

 Next: This stereotype has evolved in recent years …

-Colorado — Shred powder and smoke weed, bruh
+Colorado — Shred powder, bruh

 Next: The truth about this state may surprise you …